-20. HANDLING STAFF MATTERS
+19. HANDLING STAFF MATTERS

-- a.
-A matter personal to a member of staff that is being considered by a meeting of the Council Committee or sub-committee is subject to standing order 12. - b.
-Absences from work, the member of staff shall notify the Chairman or if he/she is not available the Vice Chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence at its next meeting. - c.
-The Chairman or in his/her absence, the Vice Chairman shall upon resolution conduct a review of the performance and annual appraisal of the work of the member of staff.
-The reviews and appraisal shall be reported back to the member of staff. - d.
-Handling of grievance matters, the Council Chairman or in his/her absence, the Vice Chairman of the Council in respect of receipt of informal or formal grievance matter, shall investigate the issue and report back progressed to the Council, where a resolution may be required. - e.
-Handling of grievance matters, if an informal or formal grievance matter raised by a Council member relates to the Chairman or Vice Chairman of the Council, this shall be communicated to two ordinary members of the Council who will investigate the issue and report back progress to the Council, where a resolution may be required. - f.
-Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g.
-In accordance with standing order 12(a), persons with line management responsibilities shall have access to staff records referred to in standing order 20(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair or, if they are not available, the vice-chair of absence occasioned by illness or other reason and that person shall report such absence to at its next meeting. - c The chair or in their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of The Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution.
+The reviews and appraisal shall be reported back to the member of staff. - d Handling of grievance matters, the Council Chair or in their absence, the Vice Chair of the Council in respect of receipt of informal or formal grievance matter, shall investigate the issue and report back progressed to the Council, where a resolution may be required. - e Handling of grievance matters, if an informal or formal grievance matter raised by a Council member relates to the Chairman or Vice Chairman of the Council, this shall be communicated to two ordinary members of the Council who will investigate the issue and report back progress to the Council, where a resolution may be required. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).

-21. RESPONSIBILITIES TO PROVIDE INFORMATION
+20. RESPONSIBILITIES TO PROVIDE INFORMATION

-See also standing order 22.
+See also standing order 21.

-- a.
-In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council. - b. [if gross annual income or expenditure (whichever is the higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.
+a In accordance with freedom of information legislation, the Council shall publish information in accordance with its publication scheme and respond to requests for information held by the Council.

-[If gross annual income or expenditure (whichever is the higher) exceeds £200,000] The Council, shall publish information in accordance with the requirements of the Local Government (Transparency Requirements) (England) Regulations 2015.
+b.
+[If gross annual income or expenditure (whichever is higher) does not exceed £25,000] The Council shall publish information in accordance with the requirements of the Smaller Authorities (Transparency Requirements) (England) Regulations 2015.